mDIS For Developers (ICDP internal)

 Offline reading

-Offline reading of a 2020 version of this documentation is very easy by downloading the PDF version (opens new window).
+Offline reading of a 2020 version of this documentation is very easy by downloading the PDF version.
 This contains everything as a single PDF file, but the content of the PDF might be slightly older than these web pages you are just reading.

-Advanced: git-clone the Gitlab repository (opens new window), and read *.md
+Advanced: git-clone the GitLab repository, and read *.md

 files opened from your local directory.
 These are text files written in Markdown.
 The .md

-Optional, for developers: To generate html files locally on your computer, install Vuepress (opens new window) with npm i -g vuepress
+Optional, for developers: To generate HTML files locally on your computer, install Vuepress with npm i -g vuepress

 , and inside the repository's directory, run vuepress build